OohBleh/OohBleh.github.io/_posts/2022-2-23-losing-seed.md

 3. The first 3 combats rewards before Lagavulin are:
    - {Prepared, Dodge and Roll, Escape Plan}, gold, and no potion.
    - {Escape Plan, Outmaneuver, Prepared}, gold, and no potion.
-   - {Prepared, Dodge and Roll, Footwork}, gold, and no potion.
+   - ${Prepared, Dodge and Roll, Footwork}, gold, and no potion.
 4. Each path to floor $$6$$ encounters either $$2$$ combats and $$3$$ ?-nodes, or 3 combats and $$2$$ ?-nodes.
 5. The only map node on floor $$6$$ is an elite combat aganist Lagavulin with $$145$$ HP.